 Students having seven (7) unexcused absences during a nine-week period will be asked to pay a re-registration fee of $25.00.
 A $25.00 fee will be charged to those having seven (7) unexcused tardies during a nine-week period.
 The fee will be paid at the school office prior to entering the classroom.
 A $25.00 fee will be charged for each additional seven (7) tardies accumulated during a nine-week period.
 If a child has 21 or more unexcused tardies during a nine-week period, the parent(s) will be required to meet with administration before the student may return to class.

-Parents must make advance arrangements with the teacher for students who need to arrive earlier than 8:00 a.m.
+Parents may drop their child off in the mornings between 7:45 and 8:00 a.m.
 After 8:00 a.m. parents are expected to come into the school office to sign in their children before students may enter the classroom.
 The school will not be opened after school hours to accommodate those who have forgotten to take home personal belongings.
 Students arriving at school more than 30 minutes before or remaining on campus after posted school hours will be subject to a $10.00 charge for every half (1/2) hour or partial half hour that the student is left at school.
 Parents arriving after dismissal hours will be expected to sign their children out with school personnel.

-The ITBS will be administered each year.
+The ACT Aspire Test will be administered each year.
 Individual scores will be analyzed to determine students' strength areas and challenging areas.
 Additionally, group scores will be analyzed to help CGCS track academic progress.
 CGCS also realizes that achievement testing is only one way to assess student progress.
 Testing provides only a small window in which to view a child's progress and success.

 Students may receive an incomplete due to illness or excused absence.
 An incomplete will be changed to the default grade as reported by the teacher unless course work is satisfactorily finished.
 Upon return to school, students will be given one school day for every one day of excused absence.
 Students and parents are to take the initiative in making the arrangements and completing all incomplete work.